Some New Non-binary Quantum Codes from One-generator Quasi-cyclic Codes

 \begin{example}{\em Continuing from Example \ref{e1}, we can demonstrate that the two-generator QC code $C$ described in Example \ref{e1} meets both the necessary and sufficient conditions for the dual-containing property as stated in Theorem \ref{1} and Theorem \ref{2}.
 Consequently, this code is a dual-containing QC code of length $2n$ and index $2$ over $\mathbb{F}_3$. $\square$ }\end{example}

-\begin{remark}{\em The duals of single-generator QC codes have been addressed in \cite{QC, iitr}.
-However, duals of two-generator quasi-cyclic codes pose significantly greater complexity, primarily due to the management of the eight polynomials in the generator matrix \( G \).
-This study aims to identify symplectic self-orthogonal and symplectic dual-containing codes without explicitly deriving the generators of the dual code.
-While minimum distance bounds for specific types of two-generator quasi-cyclic codes have been discussed in \cite{Gal, Q2}, establishing these bounds for general two-generator QC codes remains an open challenge. $\square$}\end{remark}
+\begin{remark}{\em The duals of one-generator QC codes have been addressed in \cite{QC, iitr}.
+The structure of duals of two-generator quasi-cyclic codes is considerably more complex, primarily because the generator matrix involves eight polynomials.
+In this work, we identify symplectic self-orthogonal and symplectic dual-containing codes without explicitly computing the generators of the dual code.
+Minimum distance bounds for specific two-generator QC codes have been discussed in \cite{Gal, Q2}; establishing such bounds for \emph{general} two-generator QC codes remains an open problem. $\square$}\end{remark}